Butterfly kingfish: Description

 Most bony fishes are ectothermic, or cold-blooded, but this species, much like the related tunas, is endothermic and is able to raise its body temperature to achieve a degree of thermoregulation.
 It has a brain heater organ derived from the lateral rectus eye muscle, which is distinct from that of the billfishes, whose heater is derived from their superior rectus muscles.

 Etymology

 Gasterochisma derives from the γαστήρ, and χίασμα (chiasma) "crossing; X-shaped; sign of the 'X'".

 Taxonomy

 The evolutionary lineage of the butterfly kingfish is more primitive and quite different from that of the rest of the scombrids.
 Additionally, the morphology of this species is substantially different from that of the others – some suggest that it might belong in a different family altogether.
 At present, however, morphology and nuclear phylogeny provide support that Gasterochisma is sister to all other scombrids, and that both its genus, Gasterochisma, and its subfamily, Gasterochismatinae, remain as monotypic taxa under the family Scombridae.

 The following cladogram shows the most likely evolutionary relationships between the butterfly kingfish and the tunas, mackerels, Spanish mackerels, and bonitos.

+Distribution

+The butterfly kingfish has a circumglobal distribution in southern temperate waters.
+It has caught as far north as Hawaii and seems to be common around Oceania.
+It prefers waters between 8 and 15 °C.

+Fisheries

+While a rare catch, there is a minor commercial market, where they are caught incidentally while targeting other fish, especially through the use of longline fishing.
+It is of minor importance to recreational Fisheries.